Who is this article for?

 - In Frequency, drag the slider on Backup new version to indicate how often to back up and create new versions of files in the archive.

 We recommend the default setting of Every 15 minutes to ensure there are versions to revert to in the event of a ransomware attack.Large files

 You can change the frequency interval to a longer period to accommodate large files.

 - In Version retention, drag the slider to indicate which versions to keep from different time periods, and leave Remove deleted files at the default setting of Never.

 Some ransomware programs change file extensions, causing the Code42 app to think the original files were deleted.
 This results in the original files being removed at the time set by the Remove Deleted Files value in the Frequency and Versions settings.
-Therefore, leave Remove Deleted Files at the default setting of Never to prevent removal of files in the event of a ransomware attack.
+Therefore, set Remove Deleted Files to Never to prevent removal of files in the event of a ransomware attack.

 - Click the Lock button on both Frequency and Version retention to apply the settings and push them to users.

 Changes to frequency and version settings are applied to each backup archive after the user's device connects to the Code42 server.